Synchronous versus asynchronous replication

 Supported deployment scenarios

-The replication could be unidirectional from a source cluster (aka the producer cluster) to one sink cluster (aka consumer cluster).
-The sink clusters are typically located in data centers or regions that are different from the source cluster.
-They are passive because they do not take writes from the higher layer services.
+Here the replication is unidirectional from a source universe to a target universe.
+The target universe is typically located in data centers or regions that are different from the source universe.
+The target universe is passive because it does not take writes from the higher layer services.

-NoteThe multi-master deployment is built internally using two source-sink unidirectional replication streams as a building block.
-Special care is taken to ensure that the timestamps are assigned to guarantee last writer wins semantics and the data arriving from the replication stream is not re-replicated.
+The multi-master deployment is built internally using two source-target unidirectional replication streams using non-transactional mode.
+Special care is taken to ensure that the timestamps are assigned to guarantee last-writer-wins semantics and the data arriving from the replication stream is not re-replicated.

-Not (yet) supported deployment scenarios
+Not supported deployment scenarios